IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/depth`
 2. Method: `GET`
-3. Search the depth of buying and selling.
+3. Description: gets the list of orders from buyers and sellers for the market
 4. This is a public interface, request signature is not needed
 5. Request Parameter: see below